Quick Links

 Guided Reading:

-In reading this half term, we will be reading 'Ghost' by Jason Reynolds.
+In reading this half term, we will be reading 'Letters from the lighthouse' by Emma Carroll.
 We will use this text to complete a variety of tasks, to build comprehension skills.

 Maths: